Squagward/slate-1/source/includes/_rendering.md

 ## Simple text rendering

->You can render text onto the screen with this code:
+> You can render text onto the screen with this code

 ```javascript
 register("renderOverlay", myRenderOverlay);